 In this second part of my food tour in Morocco, I’ll take you on a more practical journey, one beyond eating habits, and into my food experiences in Morocco.

-I’ll also share top traditional food you need to try in Morocco, but also some tested restaurants in Fes, Chefchaouen, Rabat and Marrakech.
+I’ll also share the top traditional food you need to try in Morocco, but also some tested restaurants in Fes, Chefchaouen, Rabat, and Marrakech.

 Let’s dig in!